MJKWoolnough/ics/README.md

 }
 ```

-AlarmURI provies a group of components that define a URI Alarm
+AlarmURI provides a group of components that define a URI Alarm.

 #### func (AlarmURI) Type

 ```go
 func (AlarmURI) Type() string
 ```
-Type returns the type of the alarm "URI"
+Type returns the type of the alarm "URI".

 #### type Binary